jfrog/log-analytics/log-vendors/elastic-fluentd-kibana/README.md

 kubectl rollout status deployment/kibana
 ```

-This will create a Kibana web console where the logs can be accessed
+This will create a Kibana web console which can be used using username as elastic and password as specified in the interactive authentication setup

 Once the kibana is up, the host and port should be configured in td-agent.conf and td-agent can be started.
 This creates an index with the name specified in the conf file